irisnet/irishub/docs/modules/coin/README.md

 }
 ```

-* Name : The name of tokens, which is also the main unit of coin；for instance, iris.
+* Name : The name of tokens, which is also the default unit of coin；for instance, `iris`.
 * MinUnit：The  minimum unit of coin_type.
-The tokens present in the system are all in the form of minimum unit, such as iris.
-The unit stored in iris-hub is iris-atto.
-You must use the minimum unit of the tokens when sending a transaction to the iris-hub.
-But if you use the command line tool provided by iris-hub, you can use any system-recognized unit and the system will automatically convert to the minimum unit of corresponding token.
-For example, if you use the "send" command to transfer 1iris, the command line will be processed as 10^18 iris-attos in the backend, and you will only see 10^18 iris-attos when enquiring the transaction details by the transaction hash.
+The tokens in the system are all stored in the form of minimum unit,
+such as `iris-atto`.
+You must use the minimum unit of the tokens when sending a transaction to the IRIShub.
+But if you use the command line tool provided by iris-hub, you can use any system-recognized unit and the system
+will automatically convert to the minimum unit of corresponding token.
+For example, if you use the "send" command
+to transfer 1iris, the command line will be processed as 10^18 iris-attos in the backend, and you will only
+see 10^18 iris-attos when enquiring the transaction details by the transaction hash.

 ## Structure definition of Unit